lundstrj/mailbox/README.md

 ## Objective
 ### Why?
-I'd like to know if mail has been delivered today or not without having to check the mailbox multiple times per day.
+I'd like to know if mail has been delivered today or not without having to check the mailbox (walk out and lift the lid).
 ### Purpose
-To have a smart mailbox that can tell me if mail has been delivered today or not.
+To notify me (in Home Assistant Dashboard and by a push notification to my phone) if and when mail has (probably) been delivered to my mailbox.
 ### Insights
-To know if mail has been delivered today or not, you need to know if the mailbox has been opened today or not.
-This can be achieved by having a sensor that can detect if the mailbox has been opened or not.
-You can also have a sensor that can detect if the mailbox has been tilted or not.
-By combining these two sensors you can have a pretty good idea if mail has been delivered today or not.
+The main insight is the binary state of mail present in my mailbox, or not.
+With the events sent to Home Assistant I would also be able to plot delivery times, see if any specific days seem to be more likely to have mail delivered.
+I'll be able to see if mail delivery patterns change over time (say if the mailman changes route or if the mailman changes.
+Perhaps there are seasonal changes?).

 ## Bill of materials
 Basically you need a microcontroller and a couple of buttons.
 I used a Raspberry Pi Pico W and some push buttons and a tilt sensor (mainly to be fancy).
 You can get away with only one push button if you'd like, but I will be using the following: